KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. `package.json` issue: No license field.
 3. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+4. No compatible or wrong license field in 'package.json' or LICENSE file.
+Without that, we can't use an image.
-4. Recommendation: Found `new Date()` in file `MMM-BdxBus.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+5. Recommendation: Found `new Date()` in file `MMM-BdxBus.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-7. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+8. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-8. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
+9. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
-9. Recommendation: Found `XMLHttpRequest` in file `node_helper.js`: Replace it with built-in fetch.
+10. Recommendation: Found `XMLHttpRequest` in file `node_helper.js`: Replace it with built-in fetch.
-10. Recommendation: No ESLint configuration was found.
+11. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-11. The branch name is 'master'.
+12. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Beestat by vincep5](https://github.com/vincep5/MMM-Beestat)